tiulia/laboratoare_awbd_an1/lab1_start/README.md

 ```
 #### Example 2
-Set up the file holding properties in resources/applicationContextDI.xml.
+Set up the file for storing properties in resources/applicationContextDI.xml.

 ```xml